China says Trump, Xi reach trade truce | New Country 923

 Saturday’s meetings came the day after Trump, with a smirk and a finger point, dryly told another authoritarian leader, Russia’s Vladimir Putin, “Don’t meddle with the election” in their first meeting since the special counsel concluded that Russia extensively interfered with the 2016 campaign.

-The diplomacy plays out as Trump’s re-election campaign battle is beginning to heat up, a contest that could be partially defined by whether a resolution to the trade war with China can be found before more economic pain is inflicted on Americans.
+The diplomacy plays out as Trump’s re-election campaign battle is beginning to heat up.
+It’s a contest that could be partially defined by whether a resolution to the trade war with China can be found before more economic pain is inflicted on Americans.

 The president has threatened to impose tariffs on an additional $300 billion in Chinese imports — on top of the $250 billion in goods he’s already taxed — extending his import taxes to virtually everything China ships to the United States.
 He has said the new tariffs, which are paid by U.S. importers and usually passed onto consumers, might start at 10%.
 Earlier, the administration had said additional tariffs might reach 25%.